charan-digitaltrust/gruntworks-openvpn/README.md

 See the [test](/test) folder for details.

+## Adding support for a new OS distribution
+    1. Update the conditional logic in the `init-vpn` & `install-vpn` `bin/install.sh` scripts to allow the required OS distro.
+Other modules may also need updating.
+    2. Update the packer example to have a configuration for the new OS build
+    3. Use Packer to create a new AMI.
+    4. Apply some of the example terraform code (e.g. `openvpn-host`).
+    5. SSH into the EC2 instance and see if there's any error logs - e.g. in the `user-data` log.
+    6. Test by requesting a new certificate from the server.

 ## License

 Please see [LICENSE.txt](/LICENSE.txt) for details on how the code in this repo is licensed.